 4.7 The Customer must not knowingly use the Subscription Services in any way that causes, or is likely to cause, damage to the Subscription Services or Platform or impairment of the availability or accessibility of the Subscription Services.

 4.8 The Customer must not use the Subscription Services:

 - in any way that is unlawful, illegal or fraudulent; or

 - in connection with any unlawful, illegal or fraudulent purpose or activity.

 4.9 For the avoidance of doubt, the Customer has no right to access the software code (including object code, intermediate code and source code) of the Platform, either during or after the Subscription Term.

-4.10 The Provider may suspend the provision of the Subscription Services if any amount due to be paid by the Customer to the Provider under the Agreement is overdue, and the Provider has given to the Customer at least 30 days’ written notice, following the amount becoming overdue, of its intention to suspend the Subscription Services on this basis.
+4.10 The Provider may suspend the provision of the Subscription Services if any amount due to be paid by the Customer to the Provider under the Agreement (ie. monthly payment) or related to the Subscription Services (ie. Activation services such as digital advertising) is overdue, and the Provider has given to the Customer at least 30 days’ written notice, following the amount becoming overdue, of its intention to suspend the Subscription Services on this basis.